obrien-lab-psu/native_state_only_prot_entanglement_analysis/README.md

 THINGS TO NOTE:
 (1) Make sure there are no missing residues in your PDB. rebuilt them if they are missing.
 Large sections of missing residues (more than 3 in a row) can cause phantom (not real) entanglements to be found.
+(2) Make sure there is only one alpha carbon per residue.
+Many PDBs have multiple conformations of a residue labled locA or locB ect. choose one and delete the others.